m4ttsch/omscs-notes-notes/computer-networks/introduction-history-and-internet-architecture.md

 ### The clean-slate design as a process

 An important aspect about designing new Internet architectures through a clean-slate approach, is the ability to deploy and thoroughly test them, which can take place at an appropriate experimental facility.
 Such a facility has to fulfill some requirements such as offer a large scale infrastructure, include different technologies, attract real users and their traffic, enable parallel experiments with distinct networking architectures such as different naming schemes, different layering approaches, and different forwarding techniques, while at the same time, new services should be able to explore the new capabilities and should be made available to users who opt-in.
 In this context, a clean-slate should be viewed as a design process, rather than as a result in itself.
 Through this process, we may identify innovative services and applications, which may become mature enough to be commercially deployed on the existing Internet.
-Another possibility may be that we may create an entirely new network architecture, which eventually replaces today’s architecture.
+Another possibility may be that we may create an entirely new network architecture, which eventually replaces today's architecture.
 Or perhaps, the most “conservative” outcome may even be that we learn that the current Internet architecture is the “best” possible solution.
 On the other hand, the most “radical” outcome can be that such an experimental facility, which allows multiple sub-system architectures and network services to co-exist, becomes the blueprint for the future Internet.

 ### Redesigning the Internet architecture to optimize for control and management

 One research group (“4D”) for example, started from a small set of clean slate design principles different from those of the Internet today: network-level objectives, network-wide views, and direct control, with functionality in four components: the data, discovery, dissemination, and decision planes.
-In their work, the decision plane has a network-wide view of the topology and traffic, and exerts direct control over the operation of the data plane – radically different from today’s Internet - no decision logic is hardwired in protocols distributed among the network elements.
+In their work, the decision plane has a network-wide view of the topology and traffic, and exerts direct control over the operation of the data plane – radically different from today's Internet - no decision logic is hardwired in protocols distributed among the network elements.
 The output of the decision logic is communicated to routers/switches by the dissemination plane.
 Their work investigates an extreme design point where the decision logic is completely separated from distributed protocols.
 The 4D group argues that technology trends toward ever-more powerful, reliable, and inexpensive computing platforms make their design point attractive in practice.
 [Greenberg 2005]

 ### Redesigning the Internet architecture to offer better accountability